The Last Door: Characters

 One of "The Four Witnesses."
 Glynn had been a teacher and priest at the Aberdeen boarding school.
 After visiting the Veil for the first time, where he had hoped to find true religion, he becomes ill and subsequently is the reason why the boarding school shuts down.
-He continues to live in the school for many decades trying to return to the Veil, but ultimately concludes that had committed an unforgivable sin, and thus burns out his own eyes and constantly physically punishes himself.
+He continues to live in the school which now repurposed as monastery for many decades trying to return to the Veil by killing many patients as sacrifices, but ultimately concludes that had committed an unforgivable sin, and thus burns out his own eyes and constantly physically punishes himself.
 He commits suicide at the end of Season 1 Episode 2 by burning himself.